nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the list of contacts (UC03)
+1. User requests to view the list of contacts (UC03).
-2. User requests to delete a specific contact in the list
+2. User requests to delete a specific contact in the list.
-3. ConText deletes the contact
+3. ConText deletes the contact.

     Use case ends.